USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 * Reduces the barrier to entry for others to join in on the research.
 As a result, collaborations are formed as others want to learn more and build on an organization's work.
-* If the software becomes dominant, then the organization that owns it becomes the de-facto leader in the field, and all others follow their lead.
+* If the software becomes dominant, then the organization that develops it becomes the de-facto leader in the field, and all others follow their lead.

 Conversely, when software is not published, the following are true: